Kandeel4411/Vscodescript/README.md

 # ![VS](assets/VS.png)***codescript***
 Personal automation cli app for ease of opening projects/playground workplaces in VScode and various other utilities.
+All you have to do is Win+R then `vs project somename` and done.
 *Note: Only tested on Windows but should work on other platforms.*

 ## Requirements